UURAGE/ScenarioEditor/README.md

 #### Using Node.js

 See "NPM package" above.
-Run `gulp sass` to compile once.
+Run `npm run gulp sass` to compile once.

 #### Using Sass Compiler